 - Adults ages 19–50 years: 1,000 mg

 The need for adequate calcium begins in infancy.
-Babies who do not get enough calcium are more likely to have weak, decay-prone enamel later on.
-If you are nursing your child, they should get enough calcium as long as you are consuming enough calcium.
+Babies who do not get enough are more likely to have weak, decay-prone enamel later on.
+If you are nursing your child, they should get enough calcium as long as you are consuming enough of the nutrient yourself.

-Using a nutrition calculator or nutrition app to track your own calcium intake and your child’s calcium intake over a few days is a good way to determine whether you’re meeting the RDA for calcium.
+Using a nutrition calculator or nutrition app to track your own intake and your child’s intake over a few days is a good way to determine whether you’re meeting the RDA for this and other minerals.

 What Are Some Good Food Sources of Calcium?

 However, dairy products are not the only good sources of calcium.
-Some other kid-friendly calcium sources include fortified orange juice, beans, and almonds.
-Leafy greens, like spinach and kale, are also good sources of calcium.
+Some other kid-friendly sources include fortified orange juice, beans, and almonds.
+Leafy greens, like spinach and kale, are also good sources of the tooth protecting nutrient.
 While your child may not be too keen on eating them in a salad, you can add a handful or two to a fruit smoothie without changing the flavor too much.

 Good dental hygiene practices, like brushing and flossing, are important for your child’s oral health.
-However, you must also make sure they are getting enough calcium.
+However, you must also make sure they are getting enough of the right nutrients in their diet.
 If you have any questions about the role calcium plays in dental health, or if you would like to schedule a check-up and cleaning appointment for your child, contact Snodgrass-King Dental.